 The Community Complex in Cowslip Street is the hub of activities in the town and has a number of spaces that suit the needs of a wide range of activities.

 - The community Complex is managed by the Hall Committee, a sub-committee of the Violet Town Action Group.

-- Click here for hire rates and hire conditions and download booking form in Word format or contact Pam Ellis Phone: 0418 571 419 (please leave a message with your phone number)
+- Click here for hire charges and hire conditions and download booking form in Word format or contact Lisa Jensen, phone: 0488 173 143